Rail transport in South Africa: Network

-Two public companies operate freight and commuter services: Transnet Freight Rail and PRASA, respectively.
-Transnet Freight Rail is the largest division of Transnet, a State-Owned Company (SOC) wholly owned by the Government of the Republic of South Africa and the custodian of rail, ports, and pipelines.
+Two public companies operate freight and commuter services, respectively: Transnet Freight Rail and PRASA.
+Transnet Freight Rail is the largest division of Transnet, a state-owned company wholly owned by the Government of the Republic of South Africa, and the custodian of rail, ports, and pipelines.

-The passengers' network is divided into urban commuter and long-distance routes.
+The passenger network is divided into urban commuter and long-distance routes.
 Metrorail, the urban commuter transport service present in Gauteng, Western Cape, KwaZulu-Natal, and Eastern Cape, is responsible for transporting up to 2 million passengers daily.

 With the increasing coverage that the nation's highway system provides, long-distance passenger travel has declined in South Africa.
 While many commuters still use rail for their daily commute, nationally, only half of the nation's 36000 km of track is being fully utilised, and some 35% of the nation's track carries no activity or very low activity.
 Accordingly, Transnet is moving towards an emphasis on freight, rather than passengers, to keep its rail system profitable.

-Shosholoza Meyl used to operate long-distance routes covering the major metros in the country: Johannesburg, Cape Town, Durban, Port Elizabeth and East London.
+Shosholoza Meyl, a division of PRASA, used to operate long-distance routes covering the major cities in the country: Johannesburg, Cape Town, Durban, Gqerberha (Port Elizabeth) and East London.
 However, after a train collision killed one person in Horizon View west of Johannesburg on 12 February 2020, the Railway Safety Regulator suspended all Shosholoza Meyl train operations indefinitely.
-In 2024 the service shall be reassumed, but the reactivation of the service between Johannesburg and Cape Town, planned for 24 July 2024, has been delayed until further notice due to a rail damage.
+The reactivation of the service between Johannesburg and Cape Town, planned for 24 July 2024, has been delayed until further notice due to rail damage.
 The reactivation of the service between Johannesburg and Musina is announced for 30 August 2024.
-But the frequency will be very low, only one couple of trains per week is offered.
+But the frequency will be very low; only one couple of trains per week is offered.

 The Blue Train is a luxurious passenger train and a popular tourist attraction for South Africa, which runs from Cape Town to Pretoria.
 It was the winner of the most luxurious train in Africa for the tenth consecutive year in 2019 and the three-time winner of the world's most luxurious train at the World Travel Awards.
-The Blue Train, however, is operated by Transnet Freight Rail.

-To look at the South African transport network, including the railways, view this map from the United Nations.

 A high-speed rail link has been proposed, between Johannesburg and Durban.